 At ISB, community engagement is one of our core values.
-Each year, the Advancement Office hosts a range of events that highlight our community's expertise and brings our community together over our shared core values.
-This spring, we are proud to introduce four cultural events to benefit ISB's Annual Fund for Excellence.
+Each year, the Advancement Office hosts a range of events that highlight our community's expertise and brings together our shared core values.
+Here are some of the events we hosted last year, and please watch this site to see what cultural events 2019-2020 will bring to benefit ISB's Annual Fund for Excellence.
 Purchases of tickets at the Adventurer, Advocate, and Leader level will count towards participation in the Fund for Excellence.
 We hope to see many parents, students, alumni families, and staff at these year's events!

-All proceeds beyond the cost of the event will benefit ISB's Annual Fund for Excellence.
-Please consider making a donation of any amount along with your ticket purchase to count towards class participation.
+All proceeds beyond the cost of the event went to benefit ISB's Annual Fund for Excellence.

 Jeffrey Zeigler has released dozens of recordings for Nonesuch Records, Deutsche Grammophon, Cantaloupe, and Smithsonian Folkways and has appeared with Norah Jones on her album Not Too Late on Blue Note Records.
 Zeigler’s multifaceted career has led to collaborations with a wide array of artists from Yo-Yo Ma and Roomful of Teeth to Tanya Tagaq and Bonnie “Prince” Billie, and from Philip Glass and Laurie Anderson to John Zorn.
 Jeffrey Zeigler was the cellist of the internationally renowned Kronos Quartet for eight seasons.
 He is the recipient of numerous awards including the Avery Fisher Prize, the Polar Music Prize, the President’s Merit Award from the Grammys and The Asia Society's Cultural Achievement Award.